Tour Highlights – Maha Shivaratri Muktinath Yatra

 - Cultural Experience: Expect to witness ascetic practices, vibrant gatherings of yogis, and a rich display of Shaivism traditions.

-Maha Shivaratri Festival Date 2025 and 2026
+Maha Shivaratri Festival Date for 2026

 In 2026, Maha Shivaratri falls on Sunday, February 26.
 This date is based on the Hindu lunar calendar and is observed on the 14th night of the waning moon (Krishna Paksha) in the month of Falgun(February/March, 2026).
 The exact date varies each year based on the Hindu lunar calendar.